petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-the-careers-page.md

 1. Double-click the second Dialect text component inside the collection item's container.
 Under the Mapping tab, change the field to `Location`.

-1. Change the Button's text to `More`.
+1. Change the button's text to `More`.

 1. Publish the page.